-Our research team, led by gynaecologist Mr Richard Smith, has performed a series of interlinked procedures over the last 12 years related to womb transplantation.
+Our research team, led by gynaecologist Mr Richard Smith, has performed a series of interlinked procedures over more than 20 years related to womb transplantation.

 This work represents the background of research into uterine blood supply as well as other anatomical considerations.
 Originally, the group believed falsely that 4 of the following 6 blood vessels (2 uterine, 2 ovarian and also a collateral supply from 2 vaginal vessels) were necessary to maintain a viable uterus.
 Subsequent studies showed that the uterus remains viable when supplied by ovarian vessels alone and is capable of pregnancy and delivery.

 In view of the team’s original concept that 4 vessels were required for uterine survival, they operated on pigs to investigate whether first dividing and then re-connecting uterine arteries would lead to subsequent normal function during pregnancy.
 A ‘microvascular technique’ for uterine autotransplantation was developed and used in 8 pigs which underwent uterine transplantation.
 This technique proved unsuccessful as those subjects that survived the initial post-operative period failed to achieve a normal menstrual cycle (suggestive of adequate fertility).
 Post-mortem examinations revealed thrombosis i.e. malfunction of the small uterine blood vessels.